ZaneElias/AERO_ELITE/replit.md

 1. **Procedural Models**: 3D models are currently procedural geometric representations rather than actual GLB files.
 Each of the 12 aircraft has a unique procedural geometry design - no two models look the same.
 Models are distinguished by their specific name (F-35, F-22, SR-71, etc.), not just by type category.

-2. **Download Feature**: Model download is disabled pending GLB asset implementation.

-3. **In-Memory Storage**: Data is not persisted between server restarts.
+2. **Export Formats**: While all 4 formats (GLB, GLTF, OBJ, STL) are supported, OBJ and STL export geometry only (no materials/colors).
+GLB and GLTF preserve materials and colors.

+3. **WebGL Requirement**: The 3D viewer and export functionality require WebGL support.
+Headless environments may not support these features.

+## Completed Features ✅

+1. ~~**Database Persistence**: Move from in-memory to PostgreSQL~~ - Completed with saved models table
+2. ~~**Model Export**: Enable downloading in GLB, GLTF, OBJ, and STL formats~~ - Completed with ExportPanel
+3. ~~**User Gallery**: Save and manage customized models~~ - Completed with full CRUD operations

 ## Future Enhancements

 1. **Real GLB Models**: Load actual 3D aircraft models from GLB files
-2. **Model Export**: Enable downloading in GLB, GLTF, OBJ, and STL formats
-3. **Database Persistence**: Move from in-memory to PostgreSQL
-4. **User Accounts**: Save generations and favorite models
+2. **User Accounts**: Multi-user authentication and private galleries
-5. **More Aircraft**: Expand library with dozens of additional models
+3. **More Aircraft**: Expand library with dozens of additional models
-6. **Advanced Customization**: Wing adjustments, engine configurations, livery designs
+4. **Advanced Customization**: Wing adjustments, engine configurations, livery designs
+5. **True Procedural Generation**: AI-generated geometries from descriptions
-7. **AR Preview**: View models in augmented reality
+6. **AR Preview**: View models in augmented reality
-8. **Collaboration**: Share and remix models with other users
+7. **Collaboration**: Real-time collaborative editing and sharing

 ## Environment Variables